 The building for the CMRCF is constructed on sixteenth section land that is not owned by the County.

-\Adjustments are to reclassify completed construction in progress to infrastructure, to reclassify paid out lease purchases to their proper classifications and to correct prior period capital asset balances.
+Adjustments are to reclassify completed construction in progress to infrastructure, and to reclassify paid out lease purchases to their proper classifications.

 Depreciation expense was charged to the following functions: